 “He speaks!”
 I almost exclaim.
 I found out that he was Russian and he’d been staying in the hostel for six months, working on animal research.
 That was the longest time I ever saw him speak and that was only a few short exchanges.

 For about a week I suppose we became a fixture in the hostel as well.
 There was a guy from Venezuela who stayed there for three days and all he did was lay in bed in the dorm room or sit on the couch.
 He said that he was taking a break from his mattress business and was enjoying relaxation with nothing to do for a few days.

 On Saturdays, there is a farmers’ market along the streets a few blocks from the hostel.
 We went there and bought some fruits and vegetables and the prices were much cheaper than in the grocery stores which they call super mercados or super for short.

 San Jose is nestled in the Central Valley of Costa Rica and you can see the mountains in the distance unless they are blanketed in clouds or the rain mist.

 I’m starting to get used to taking public buses again.
 Growing up in the Philippines, public buses were the norm.
 It has also been fun staying under the budget we set.
 So far our average spending is under $30 a day.
 For both of us, not each.
-This includes everything except for health insurance – lodging, food, transportation, and other fees.
+This includes everything: lodging, food, transportation, and other fees, but not health insurance.

 A week after my surgery the swelling in my cheek subsided and I started to feel normal again.
-On our ninth day in Costa Rica we headed out to Tortuguero where we hope to witness giant green turtles nesting, and baby turtles scampering to sea.
-Read all about it on our next post.
+On our ninth day in Costa Rica, we headed out to Tortuguero where we hope to witness giant green turtles nesting and baby turtles scampering to sea.
+Read all about it in our next post.